synopse/mORMot2/README.md

 3) Download latest 2.# revision files as stated just above

 4) Change your references to *mORMot* units:
- - All unit names changed, to avoid collision between versions.
+ - All unit names changed, to avoid collision between versions;
+ - Look [at the samples](ex) to see the main useful units.

 5) Consult the documentation about breaking changes from 1.18, mainly:
  - Units refactoring (see point 4 above);